3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Experiments and Results

 \textbf{Setup.} We randomly initialize the model parameters and use the Adam optimizer to train the model.
 HierVAE is used as our variational autoencoder for all of the following experiments.
-For baselines of unconditional generation that did not report results in these datasets, we reproduce the results using the official code of the authors.
+For baselines of unconditional generation that did not report results in these datasets, we reproduce the results using the official code made available by the authors.
 To ensure a fair comparison across all methods for unconditional generation, we select the best hyperparameter configuration solely based on the loss on the training set.
-We evaluate the performance of baselines for text-guided molecule generation using the released pre-trained parameters.
+We evaluate the performance of baselines for text-guided molecule generation using the pretrained parameters made available by the authors of the respective studies.